IlyaSemenov/node-data-cleaner/README.md

 This is yet another data object validator and transformer for Node.js, inspired by Django forms validation framework.

-It is intended to be used in SPA API or form submit handlers, and focuses on the following goals:
+It is intended to be used in server-side API or form submit handlers, and focuses on the following goals:

 * easily validate fields with *custom* business rules (including async checks involving database access) without additional boilerplate
 * maximize code reuse betwen validation and further data processing
-* collect and group validation errors for the UI (where most errors belong to corresponding input fields)
+* collect and group validation errors for the UI (when errors need to belong to corresponding input fields)

 ## How it works

 A configured *cleaner* accepts some value (typically a data object coming from insecure API client), validates and transforms it into cleaned version, field by field.
-Every field may run through a predefined sub-cleaner, or a custom ad-hoc cleaner, or easily combine both methods.
+Every field may run through a predefined sub-cleaner, or a custom ad-hoc cleaner, or any combination of those.
 All cleaners can be (but don't have to be) asynchronous and return a promise.

 A cleaner either returns a fully cleaned object, or throws a `ValidationError` combining all errors associated to respective fields.